SonOfGillas/ExpoSonOfGillasTemplate/README.md

 - Data sources:
     Components that provide functionalities to retrieve, edit and store data.
 Sources can provide access to remote, local or in-memory data.
 This is the layer where actual integration with the APIs is implemented.
 It's important to separate interface and implementation.
 - Repositories:
     Components that expose a common interface and implementation to abstuct the data_sources and let the higher layers to access data in a impler way.
-They also mediate between different sources and implement caching strategies.
+They also mediate between different sources, implement caching strategies and validation.

 ❌ NOTE: if the app it is small, it is better to have only the data_model in the shared foulder